 Bobby’s Fish Camp has the reputation for serving some of the best fried catfish in southwest Alabama.
-Additionally, visiting Bobby’s is like traveling back in time.
-The place is filled with all types of collectibles and artifacts.
-On the walls are pictures of old steamboats and places that no longer exist.
-There is a counter that has dozens of three-ring binders, each stuffed with all types of old newspaper clippings and pictures.
-These tell stories about life on the river and the history of Choctaw County including Bobby’s Fish Camp, Bladon Springs when it was a tourist resort, the Sims War, etc. There is the full story about the stern-wheeler riverboat, James T. Staples (or Big Jim) – the suicide, the ghost and the explosion.
+While visiting Bobby’s, you also get an opportunity to experience what life on the river was like during earlier times.
+The restaurant is filled with all types of collectibles and artifacts.
+The interior walls of the restaurant contain vintage photos of steamboats that once traveled on the Tombigbee.
+You will find dozens of binders that are stuffed with all types of old newspaper clippings and pictures that tell stories about life on the river and the history of Choctaw County including Bobby’s Fish Camp, Bladon Springs when it was a tourist resort, the Sims War, etc. At Bobby’s, you will be able to get the complete story about the tragedy of the stern-wheeler riverboat, James T. Staples (or Big Jim) that includes details about the suicide, the ghost, and the explosion.
 Many of the first-time visitors from the yachts traveling The Great Loop come into the restaurant already knowing what they are looking for because of what they have heard from fellow “loopers.”

 Bobby Dahlberg operated Bobby’s Fish Camp from 1956 until his death in February 2010.
 It is now operated by his daughter, Lora Jane Dahlberg Mcllwain.
 The Fish Camp is open seven days a week for river traffic (boat fueling and docking, boat launches, ice, soft drinks, etc.) and to rent cabins and RV sites.
 The restaurant is open three nights each week (Thursday, Friday and Saturday).